What are the Schön Perchten of Ebensee?

 The Glöcklerlauf in Ebensee

-The rough nights are the nights between Christmas and January 6th, when the evil spirits wreak havoc in the mountain valleys of the Salzkammergut to drive.
-Most of them move as "the wild hunt" or as Krampus“ dressed in shaggy furs and wearing frightening masks, they wander through the villages and spread fear and terror.
 The Glöckler are different: they are so-called Schönperchten, dressed in white and with spectacular caps on the head, each of which has a different shape and is beautiful to look at.
 No two are the same.
 The inside of the caps is lit - in the past with candles, today mostly with light bulbs.
 On the one hand, this is safer because the risk of fire is eliminated, but it lacks a little of the magic of the flickering lights of the candles.

 The beautiful Perchten of Ebensee

-Accommodation in Ebensee *
+Accommodation in Ebensee * (Advertisement)

 If you book through one of these offers, we receive a commission, which we use to run this blog.

-There are a whole series of such passes from Ebensee and the surrounding towns.
+There are a whole series of such passes from Ebensee and the surrounding villages.
 There are even children's and women's passes.
-The most impressive, however, are the huge caps worn by the grown men, which the tall specimens can wear for long periods of time, because it is quite exhausting to carry these caps through the town and do the rounds.
-Some of these headgear weigh 20 kg or more.
-It is no easy task for the Glöckler, whatever the weather.
-And when it rains or the wind blows, it becomes difficult.
+The most impressive, however, are the enormous caps worn by the grown men, which the larger ones can wear for extended periods.
+It's quite strenuous to carry these caps through the village and make your rounds.

 Such a Glöcklerlauf is not a parade in the true sense.
 Instead, the individual groups come from all directions to the city center of Ebensee.
 Particularly impressive are those who carry their illuminated caps down the dark mountain.
 They are watched attentively by the spectators on the main street in the village.
 Like a string of lights they wind down the serpentines until they reach the town center.